PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

     });
 ```

+Using our `yScale` function, a high data value produces a low range value which doesn't push a large bar down much.
+A low data point produces a high range value which pushes a small bar down a lot.

 Our last few bars don't have any height, because we've mapped the minimum `count` property of our data to a visual range value of 0 in our `yScale`.
-Let's adjust this code:
+Let's adjust the last line of this code:

 ```javascript
 var yScale = d3.scaleLinear();